OctopusDeploy/docs/docs/projects/variables/sensitive-variables.md

 ---
-title: Sensitive Variables
+title: Sensitive variables
 description: Sensitive variables allow you to define secret values used in your applications that are secured stored in Octopus.
 position: 50
 ---

 As you work with [variables](/docs/projects/variables/index.md) in Octopus, there will be times when you work with applications that require configuration values that are considered sensitive information.
 These should be kept secret, but used as clear-text during deployment.
 Think of something like a password or API Key to an external resource.
 Octopus provides support for this scenario with Sensitive Variables.

-## Configuring Sensitive Variables {#Sensitivevariables-Configuringsensitivevariables}
+## Configuring sensitive variables {#Sensitivevariables-Configuringsensitivevariables}

 Variables such as passwords or API keys can be marked as **sensitive**.
 Select **Change Type** when entering the value and select **Sensitive**.

 Just like non-sensitive variables they can [reference other variables](/docs/projects/variables/index.md#Bindingsyntax-Referencingvariablesinstepdefinitions) but be careful with any part of your sensitive variable that could [unintentionally be interpreted](/docs/projects/variables/sensitive-variables.md#Sensitivevariables-Avoidingcommonmistakes-SubstituionSyntax) as an attempted substitution.
 See also, other [common mistakes](#Sensitivevariables-Avoidingcommonmistakes).

-## Defining Sensitive Variables
+## Defining sensitive variables

 To make a variable a **sensitive variable**, you need to enter the variable editor when you are creating or editing the variable.
 On any of the variable fields, click **OPEN EDITOR**: